eugenetriguba/stb-automator/README.md

 ## Usage

 Stb is a regular python library.
 It does not come with a test runner or enforce a way for you to write your tests.
-This package is designed to be a small library that you can easily add to the test suite of your existing applications.
-It does not come with any sort of test runner.
 You can use it with python's unittest or a third party library like pytest.

 ```python
 import stb